openstack-gitops/rhoso-gitops/README.md

 # rhoso-gitops

-An implementation of Red Hat GitOps (GitOps, ArgoCD) for managing the deployment of Red Hat OpenStack Services for OpenShift (RHOSO).
+An implementation of Red Hat GitOps (GitOps, ArgoCD) for managing the deployment of Red Hat OpenStack Services on OpenShift (RHOSO).

 **WARNING**: _Contents of this repository are a work in progress and not yet ready for usage in a production environment.
 The organization or contents of